-Although we have so far mainly concentrated on the equilibrium situation, the Boltzmann equations have actually been formulated to discuss systems away from equilibrium.
+Although we have so far mainly concentrated on the equilibrium situation, the Boltzmann equations are actually very well suited to discuss systems away from equilibrium.
 Such non-equilibrium physics is particularly important in problems considering transport of matter, energy or other quantities, where irreversible behavior is involved.